bryik/aframe-terrain-model-component/README.md

 Lastly, **zPosition** controls vertical exaggeration.
 It is a kind of scaling factor that alters terrain height.
 I'm not sure how to determine an accurate value for this; my tactic is to adjust until the result is aesthetically pleasing.
 The L.A.
 Times used a value of 100 for their Gale Crater experience, Sandvik used 5 for Jotunheimen, and I used 50 for the crater floor example.

 To use transparent terrain textures, there are two options.
 The simplest is to set 'transparent' to true and supply a texture in PNG format containin opacity information.
-(Transparent is false by default to limit unecessary demand on the GPU.)
+(Transparent is false by default to limit demand on the GPU.)
 The only limitation to this approach is that a texture JPG plus an opacity JPG (black and white) may in some cases together be considerably smaller than a single PNG containing a transparent texture.
 Thus, you can alternatively provide an alphaMap texture (a greyscale image, in any format -- e.g. JPG if lossy compression is OK).
 Then this component will combine the texture and alphaMap.